Sessions replacement: Who are the Alabama Senate primary candidates?

 He said he hopes Congress would work to improve the current health care law to make it better for Americans.

-Fisher is the vice president and senior consultant at a marketing firm, but he has worked as a business manager, consultant and nonprofit executive, his website states.
+Fisher is a vice president and senior consultant at a marketing firm, but he has worked as a business manager, consultant and nonprofit executive, his website states.

 Michael Hansen, Democrat